Bloodyaugust/point-collab/README.md

 You will also need an accessible and correctly-configured Pocketbase instance (`>=v0.20` for realtime support) for data persistence and realtime.
 It should be easy to configure a new instance based on the `src/types/` directory.

+## Testing

+`npm run test`

+Testing is handled with [Playwright](https://playwright.dev/).
+Multiplayer features are tested.
+Repo is configured to run tests in Github Actions.

 ## Deployment

 Deploy the result of `npm run build` to your static file server of choice.
 Additionally, a host that can run either the Pocketbase executable _or_ run/host a Dockerfile _and_ offers persistent storage is necessary.